Toxic shock syndrome: Epidemiology

 Staphylococcal toxic shock syndrome is rare and the number of reported cases has declined significantly since the 1980s.
 Patrick Schlievert, who published a study on it in 2004, determined incidence at three to four out of 100,000 tampon users per year; the information supplied by manufacturers of sanitary products such as Tampax and Stayfree puts it at one to 17 of every 100,000 menstruating females, per year.

 TSS was considered a sporadic disease that occurred in immunocompromised people.
 It was not a more well-known disease until the 1980s, when high-absorbency tampons were in use.
-Due to the idea of the tampons having a high absorbency this led users to believe that they could leave a tampon in for several hours.
+The idea of the tampons having a high absorbency led users to believe that they could leave a tampon in for several hours.
 Doing this allowed the bacteria to grow and led to infection.
 This resulted in a spike of cases of TSS.

 Philip M. Tierno Jr. helped determine that tampons were behind TSS cases in the early 1980s.
 Tierno blames the introduction of higher-absorbency tampons in 1978.
 A study by Tierno also determined that all-cotton tampons were less likely to produce the conditions in which TSS can grow; this was done using a direct comparison of 20 brands of tampons including conventional cotton/rayon tampons and 100% organic cotton tampons from Natracare.
 In fact, Dr Tierno goes as far to state, "The bottom line is that you can get TSS with synthetic tampons, but not with an all-cotton tampon."

 A rise in reported cases occurred in the early 2000s: eight deaths from the syndrome in California in 2002 after three successive years of four deaths per year, and Schlievert's study found cases in part of Minnesota more than tripled from 2000 to 2003.
 Schlievert considers earlier onset of menstruation to be a cause of the rise; others, such as Philip M. Tierno and Bruce A. Hanna, blame new high-absorbency tampons introduced in 1999 and manufacturers discontinuing warnings not to leave tampons in overnight.

 In Japan, cases of streptococcal toxic shock syndrome (STSS) reached 1,019 from January to June 2024, as compared to the 941 cases reported in 2023.

 TSS is more common during the winter and spring and occurs most often in the young and old.

 Toxic shock syndrome is commonly known to be an issue for those who menstruate, although fifty percent of toxic shock syndrome cases are unrelated to menstruation.
 TSS in these cases can be caused by skin wounds, surgical sites, nasal packing, and burns.